 A sequel to the original Turok: Dinosaur Hunter on the Nintendo 64.
 It was also the first Nintendo 64 game to feature support for the Expansion Pak, which doubled the total amount of RAM in the Nintendo 64 from 4 MB to 8 MB.
 This allowed for a greater screen resolution, higher frame rate, and more detailed graphics.

-The story revolves around Joshua Fireseed, the modern Turok (taking the title from Tal'Set of the previous game) who is teleported into an alternate dimension by a character named Adon.
+The story revolves around Joshua Fireseed, the modern Turok (taking the title from Tal'Set of the previous game) who is teleported into an alternate dimension by a female alien named Adon.
 She explains that the elders of the Lazarus Concordance need Turok's help in order to defeat the Primagen, an alien who seeks to free himself from his spacecraft, where he has been sealed for thousands of years, in order to enslave all life.

-The Primagen is using other creatures to attempt to destroy the energy totems of the Lost Land that maintain the seal over his spaceship.
+The Primagen is using other creatures to attempt to destroy the energy totems of The Lost Land that maintain the seal over his spaceship.
 Turok's task is to protect each of the five totems and then defeat the Primagen himself.

 Level 1: Port of Adia - A once bustling coastal city that has been devastated by the invading Dinosoids.